skeeto/skeeto.github.com/_posts/2026-03-29-2026-has-been-the-most-pivotal-year-in-my-career-and-it-s-only-March.markdown

 considering what they're getting out of it.
 I have bottlenecks elsewhere that keep me from spending even more.

+As a general rule, for software engineering always use the smartest model available.
+The cheaper, dumber models cost more in the long run.
+It takes more tokens to achieve worse results, which costs more human time to sort out.

 Neither Cursor nor Claude Code are open source, so what are the purists to do, even if they're willing to pay API rates for tokens?
 Sadly I have no answers for you.
 I haven't gotten any open source agent software actually